kdeldycke/kevin-deldycke-blog/content/posts/how-to-add-google-analytics-tracking-to-zenphoto.md

 [Google Analytics](http://www.google.com/analytics/) tracking for all users except administrators.

-Why ?
+Why?
 As you can see in
 [ticket #441 in Zenphoto bugtracker](http://www.zenphoto.org/trac/ticket/441),
 there is no intention of adding support of GA in Zenphoto, even as an optional plugin.
 Hence my tiny hack.
 And for the non-admin stuff, I like having unbiased